 - In the past, the nationals of these countries formed their communities in Slovakia and their compatriots continue to come to Slovakia because of studies, work or family reasons.

-- Migrants from the Asian countries (Vietnam, China, Korean Republic, Thailand), who were dynamically growing group of foreigners in Slovakia in the past, form together less than 8% of all foreigners in Slovakia; their number slightly exceed 6,300.
+- Migrants from the Asian countries (Vietnam, China, Korean Republic, Thailand), who were dynamically growing group of foreigners in Slovakia in the past, form together less than 7.4% of all foreigners in Slovakia; their number amounted to almost 6,900.

-- An important increase of the number of migrants occurred in the case of Romanian nationals (7.7%), who have been coming to Slovakia as workers since their country’s accession to the European Union.
-In 2015, 6,261 Romanians were working in Slovakia, i.e. 95% of the total number of Romanians with residence permit in Slovakia; compared to 32% of working Czech citizens with residence permit in Slovakia.7
+- An important increase of the number of migrants occurred in the case of Romanian nationals (7.4%), who have been coming to Slovakia as workers since their country’s accession to the European Union.
+In 2016, 7,394 Romanians were working in Slovakia, compared to 4,134 working Czech citizens.7

-1/8: The proportion of Ukrainians in the total number of foreigners in Slovakia; Ukrainians are the most numerous group of foreigners in Slovakia both from the EU and outside the EU7
+1/7: The proportion of Ukrainians in the total number of foreigners in Slovakia (14%); Ukrainians are the most numerous group of foreigners in Slovakia both from the EU and outside the EU7

 - Considering non-EU nationals in Slovakia, Ukrainians are followed by the nationals of Serbia, the Russian federation, Vietnam, China and the Korean Republic.

-- The nationals of third countries constitute 41.6% of the overall number of foreigners in Slovakia, which represents approximately 0.65% of population.
-If all of them concentrated in one place with a number of 35,261 people they would form a town as large as Komárno or Humenné.
+- The nationals of third countries constitute 44.2% of the overall number of foreigners in Slovakia, which represents approximately 0.76% of population.
+If all of them concentrated in one place with a number of 41,232 people they would form a town as large as Považská Bystrica or Zvoleb.

 - Among the foreign workers, men constitute a substantial majority; they form almost 75% of all employed foreigners.12

 Since the accession of the SR into the EU until 2014, the illegal migration to SR has decreased eight times: from 10,946 illegal migrants in 2004 to 1,304 in 2014.
-In 2015, the number of migrants that illegally crossed the borders or illegally resided in the SR increased to 2,535.14
+In 2015, the number of migrants that illegally crossed the borders or illegally resided in the SR increased to 2,535 and in 2016 this number decreased to 2,170.14

 - In 2004, 11,395 persons applied for asylum in the SR; in last years, the number of applications has stabilized at several hundred per year.16

-- In 2015, the Slovak Republic granted asylum to 8 people.
-Citizens of Iraq, Afghanistan and Ukraine applied for asylum most often.
+- In 2016, the Slovak Republic granted asylum to 167 people (including 159 people who were granted asylum for humanitarian reasons).
+Citizens of Ukraine, Afghanistan, Iraq, Syria and Pakistan applied for asylum most often.

 1 Bureau of Border and Alien Police of the Presidium of the Police Force (BBAP P PF) – Statistical Overview of Legal and Illegal Migration in the Slovak Republic in 2014 and 2015 (http://www.minv.sk/?rocenky)